jdtsmith/autoftp/README.md

 ## Usage Details

 Only files are watched and uploaded.
 All files _must_ match one of the `-p|--include` wildcard patterns (`*.py` by default), and _must not_ match any of the `-x|--exclude` exclude pattern(s).
-The latter is a good way to omit entire directories, etc.  Be aware that files in the current directory are referred to with a leading `./`, e.g., `./file.py`, and that patterns match against the entire path name (directory included).
-By default, files are placed on the remote host in directories relative to the remote FTP server's working directory (typically the root of the microcontroller).
+The latter is a good way to omit entire directories, etc.  Be aware that files in the current directory are referred to with a leading path, and that patterns match against the entire path name (directory included).
+By default, files are placed on the remote host in directories relative to the remote FTP server's working directory (typically the root directory of the microcontroller).

 ### Pre-process files with scripts